The Issues at Work

 Employers should be very concerned if they conduct highly sensitive operations, transactions or monitoring dealing with for example, finances, data, or security; performing safety sensitive functions such as driving or operating machinery; or working in dangerous conditions such as high elevations, with electricity, or in ditches.

 What does this mean for the American workplace and the small business owner?

 The biggest issue for states is that marijuana remains a federally scheduled, illicit drug.
 Federal legalization of marijuana would virtually eliminate all employer protection in hiring.
 In fact, it would give marijuana-using employees more job rights and protections than those employees who do not use the drug.

-In the workplace, conflicts related to legalization issues will continue to arise and will be the subject of many future lawsuits, effectively keeping government, industry, employers and employees in legal limbo for years to come.
-This will not come without a burden to society; including legal fees, insurance costs, increased liability, higher taxes, environmental impact, lowered income, and added consumer expenses.
+The tangled web of conflicting and diverse laws and statutes being drawn across the country varies from state to state, from jurisdiction to jurisdiction, making this issue very confusing for all concerned.
+In the workplace, conflicts related to legalization issues will continue to arise and will be the subject of many future lawsuits, effectively keeping government, industry, employers, and employees in legal limbo for years to come.
+This will not come without a burden to society that includes legal fees, insurance costs, increased liability, higher taxes, environmental impact, lowered income, and added consumer expenses.

 Doing Business With The Federal Government

 Doing business with the federal government, whether as a contractor, grantee or in a federally regulated safety-sensitive industry, such as transportation, could be jeopardized if the business is not in compliance with federal drug testing laws.
 Employees that possess a state medical-pot ID receive no dispensation from the federal regulations.

 Our Future Workforce At Risk